Christian Heritage Party of Canada: Edward John Vanwoudenberg (November 1987 – 1991)

 Vanwoudenberg was head of the CHP from the party's founding convention in 1987 until 1991.
 From 1991 to 1994, he served as the Executive Director, and from 1994 to 1998, he served as the party's vice-president.
-A resident of Hope, British Columbia, he ran in the Canadian federal elections of 1988, 1993 and 2000.
+A resident of Oliver, British Columbia, he ran in the Canadian federal elections of 1988, 1993 and 2000.

 Charles Cavilla (1991–1993)

 Cavilla, of Lethbridge, Alberta, was leader of the CHP from the convention at Ottawa in October 1991 until March 1993.
 A difference of vision on leadership between Cavilla and the party board resulted in the transfer of leadership on an interim basis to Heather Stilwell.

 Heather Stilwell (1993–1994) (interim)

 Jean Blaquière (1994–1995)

-Blaquière, a Pentecostal pastor, was a candidate for the CHP in the Canadian federal election of 1993, and won the party leadership in March 1994 at a Vancouver convention, in a race with two other contenders.
+Blaquière, a Pentecostal pastor, was a candidate for the CHP in the Canadian federal election of 1993.
+In a race with two other contenders, Blaquière won the party leadership in March 1994 at a Vancouver convention.
 Blaquière stepped down at the next convention in November 1995 in London, Ontario.